JDVHA/PToolkit/docs/LabControl.rst

 ***************

 PToolkit LabControl provides an environment for creating gui applications for lab setups.
 It does this by introducing a standard framework and a set of widgets.
-To get stared create a project using the follow command where <projectname> is the name of your application
+To get started create a project using the follow command where <projectname> is the name of your application

 ::